 - review entity specific and relevant cross-entity external performance audit reports and monitor management’s response and implementation of audit recommendations

-- provide advice to the Chair of the Commission on action to be taken on significant issues raised in relevant ANAO reports or better practice guides
+- provide advice to the Accountable Authority on action to be taken on significant issues raised in relevant ANAO reports or better practice guides

 - meet privately with the ANAO when considered necessary.

-The committee will, as often as necessary, and at least once a year, report to the Chair of the Commission on its operation and activities during the year and confirm that all functions outlined in this charter have been satisfactorily addressed.
+The Committee will, as often as necessary, and at least once a year, report to the Accountable Authority on its operation and activities during the year and confirm that all functions outlined in this charter have been satisfactorily addressed.

-The committee may, at any time, report to the Chair of the Commission any other matter it deems of sufficient importance to do so.
-In addition, at any time an individual committee member may request a meeting with the Chair of the Commission.
+The Committee may, at any time, report to the Accountable Authority any other matter it deems of sufficient importance to do so.
+In addition, at any time an individual Committee member may request a meeting with the Accountable Authority.

-The Chair is required to call a meeting if asked to do so by the Chair of the Commission, and decide if a meeting is required if requested by another member, internal audit or the ANAO.
+The Chair is required to call a meeting if asked to do so by the Accountable Authority, and decide if a meeting is required if requested by another member, internal audit or the ANAO.

 Annual Work Plan

-A quorum will consist of a majority of committee members.
-A quorum will include at least one external member.
+A quorum will consist of a majority of Committee members (two).
 The quorum must be in place at all times during the meeting.

 Conflicts of interest

-The Chair of the committee, in consultation with the Commission's Chair, will undertake a review of the performance of the committee at least once every two years.
+The Chair of the Committee, in consultation with the Accountable Authority, will undertake a review of the performance of the committee at least once every two years.
 The review will be conducted on a self-assessment basis.

-The Chair of the committee will provide advice to the Chair of the Commission on an external member's performance where an extension of the member's tenure is being considered.
+The Chair of the Committee will provide advice to the Accountable Authority on an external member’s performance where an extension of the member’s tenure is being considered.

 Review of charter

-The committee will review this charter as required, and advise the Chair of the Commission of any substantive recommended changes for approval.
+The Committee will review this charter every year, or as required, and advise the Accountable Authority of any substantive recommended changes for approval.